ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on satire of 'heard it once, so it must be true'.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on why the brain craves consistent stories.

 ---